IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 But for now we'll just create one route for a landing page, and build more as we go.

 Create `client/templates/layouts/mainLayout.html`.
-This is the main layout which will container a header, footer and the content of the current route's content.
+This is the main layout which will container a header, footer and the content of the current route's template.

 *mainLayout.html*
 ```handlebars
 <template name="mainLayout">
   {{> navbar}}